 There is no direct fiscal impact associated with presentation of this report.
-Upon direction from City Council to move forward with any of the CalPERS Cost Management Options, those costs and the associated long-term savings of the options will be provided as part of the availability of funds: Edward Enriquez, Interim Chief Financial Officer/Treasurer
+Upon direction from City Council to move forward with any of the CalPERS Cost Management Options, those costs and the associated long-term savings of the options will be provided as part of the recommendations to the report.
+The City's five-year projections on CalPERS costs have been included in the City's Adopted FY 2018-2020 Two-Year Budget and FY 2018-2023 Five-Year Plan assumptions.